 Topic 6: Early and Elementary Reading Methods.
-Curriculum and Instruction 370E (Topic 1) and 370E (Topic 6) cannot both be counted.
-Additional prerequisite: Admission to the professional development sequence of courses.
+Only one of the following may be counted: Curriculum and Instruction 370E (Topic 1), 370E (Topic 6), Special Education 378T (Topic 8).
+Additional prerequisite: Admission to the professional development sequence of courses

 Topic 7: Early and Elementary Writing Methods.
 Curriculum and Instruction 370E (Topic 2) and 370E (Topic 7) cannot both be counted Additional prerequisite: Admission to the professional development sequence of courses.